openaps/AndroidAPSdocs/docs/EN/Hardware/DexcomG6.md

 - If you are using a recent (Firefly) transmitter, preemptive restarts are **ignored**.
 - If you are using a modded transmitter you do **not need** to use preemptive restarts.
 -   If you are using an old rebatteried transmitter, the safest thing to do is **disable** [preemptive restarts](https://navid200.github.io/xDrip/docs/Preemptive-Restart.html).
-Though, in this case you will have to use the G6 in non-[native mode](https://navid200.github.io/xDrip/docs/Native-Algorithm.html) (which is unadvisable as it disables factory calibration), or else the sensor will stop after 10 days.
+Though, in this case you will have to use the G6 in non-[native mode](https://navid200.github.io/xDrip/docs/Native-Algorithm.html) (which is unadvisable as it disables factory calibration and doesn't filter noisy readings), or else the sensor will stop after 10 days.
 -   The Dexcom G6 transmitter can simultaneously be connected to the Dexcom receiver (or alternatively the t:slim pump) and one app on your phone.
 -   When using xDrip+ as receiver uninstall the Dexcom app first. **You cannot connect xDrip+ and Dexcom app with the transmitter at the same time!**
 -   If you need Clarity and want to profit from xDrip+ alarms use the [BYODA](DexcomG6-if-using-g6-with-build-your-own-dexcom-app) with local broadcast to xDrip+.
 You can also use xDrip+ as a companion app of the official Dexcom app, but you might experience delays in BG readings.